 All Victoria students who are in financial need, and who have exhausted other resources may apply for bursaries (non-repayable grants).
-Bursaries are designed to assist students during the Fall/Winter academic session (September-April) who have first explored all other avenues of financial assistance and who are still encountering financial difficulties or experience a sudden change in their financial situation.
+Bursaries are designed to assist students during the Fall/Winter academic session (September-April) or the Summer session (May-August) who have first explored all other avenues of financial assistance and who are still encountering financial difficulties or experience a sudden change in their financial situation.
 Students applying who are ineligible for government assistance are asked to explain why they are ineligible in their application.
-Bursaries are not available for the summer session.
-Students are encouraged to use the summer months to get their finances in order before returning to studies in the fall.

 In addition to the many regular bursaries offered by Victoria College, there are a number of special bursaries with specific terms for which eligible students may apply.
 If applicable, you may indicate the name(s) of specific special bursaries in the personal statement of your online bursary application.
 For a complete list of all awards at Victoria College, please refer to the Student Awards and Benefactors booklet.

 Please carefully read the information below before submitting your online application.
-(Summer Application to open in mid-May after the start of classes.)
+APPLICATION NOW CLOSED UNTIL LATE SEPTEMBER

 Students are welcome to meet with a financial aid counsellor in the Registrar's Office if they have concerns about their financial situation.